NitaiNijholt/ABM_project/README.md

 This repository contains the files for the Agent Based Modeling project, for the Agent Based Modeling course, University of Amsterdam 2024.

+Abstract:

+This project uses an Agent-Based Model (ABM) to simulate the effects of static and redistributive dynamic tax policies on agent behaviors and wealth distribution.
+Agents, possessing assets like houses that generate income, can gather resources, and engage in buying, selling, and building houses, which increase income when clustered.
+By contrasting Expected Value Maximizing agents with those using Neural Networks evolved through Neuroevolution, the study examines emergent behaviors in response to different tax policies, reflecting initial wealth disparities in the Netherlands.
+Findings show that agents exhibit emergent behavior by forming distinct economic classes: a wealthy building class, a low-activity poor class, and either a middle class (for Expected Value Maximizing agents) or a trader class (for Neuroevolution agents).
+Sensitivity analysis reveals that parameters related to the number, cost, and income of assets significantly influence the persistence of these classes.
+The study notes significant differences in Gini coefficients for wealth distribution across tax policies for expectation- maximizing agents, though these differences have a low ef- fect size.
+Neuroevolution agents showed lower Gini coeffi- cients and productivity, and neither agent’s income distribution aligned with the Netherlands’ data under the Dutch tax policy.
+The main contribution of this study is the emergence of specialized behavior among different agent intelligence types and tax policies, with initial wealth as the primary form of heterogeneity.
+As wealth is easier to measure than skill our model is easier to parameterize while still showing emergence of building behaviors found in other research which employing skill heterogeneity.
+Future research should explore the impact of more aggressive redistributive tax policies on inequality and examine how class persistence changes through the parameter space by examining pairwise cluster feature differences of classes instead of total euclidean distance between the cluster feature vectors.

 ## Table of Contents

 - [ABM Project](#abm-project)